ggerdsen/Crate/README.md

 This is a brownfield project used by a student full-stack team to build upon.
 This team was assigned the _[Improving UX and Community Track](https://mod4.turing.io/projects/crate/crate_project_tracks.html)_

+### What it Does

+Crate is designed to provide a service that allows users to setup recurring monthly shipments of clothing and accessories for purchase.

 ## Contributors
 <br>
 In no particular order...